 Allen has worked at headquarters since 2015, but his experience with the Peace Corps started long before that.

-After seven years of teaching English to Deaf adult immigrants and high school students in Los Angeles, Allen applied to the Peace Corps and was assigned a Deaf education position in Kenya.
-Just weeks after completing his in-country training, he was evacuated due to post-electoral instability and reassigned to Zambia for ten months.
-When Kenya re-opened, Allen returned and began a Peace Corps journey that would last for years to come.
+After seven years teaching English to Deaf adult immigrants and high school students in Los Angeles, Allen applied to the Peace Corps and was assigned a Deaf education position in Kenya.
+Just weeks after completing his in-country training, he was evacuated due to post-electoral instability and reassigned to Zambia for 10 months.
+When Kenya reopened, Allen returned and began a Peace Corps journey that would last for years to come.

 What made you want to return to your original post after you were evacuated?